Domestic Partnership FAQs

-- Two individuals of the same gender who live together in a long-term relationship of indefinite duration; and
+- Two individuals of the same sex who live together in a long-term relationship of indefinite duration; and

 - Both partners have an exclusive mutual commitment in which they agree to be jointly responsible for each other's common welfare and share financial obligations; and

 - The partners are not related by blood to a degree of closeness which would prohibit legal marriage in the state in which they legally reside; and

 - The partners may not be married to any other person.

 Individuals who meet the criteria listed above must also demonstrate joint responsibility for each other's common welfare and financial obligations.
 Partnership must have been registered on or before December 31, 2016.

 What benefits are my Domestic Partner and the child(ren) of my Domestic Partner eligible for?

 If you are a benefits-eligible faculty member, your partner (registered on or before December 31, 2016) and the child(ren) of your partner may be added to your medical, dental and vision insurance.
 If you are eligible for the Laboratory School Tuition Remission, or the Faculty Child Scholarship, eligibility will extend to your Domestic Partner and/or the child(ren) of your Domestic Partner.
 Housing, gymnasium, and library privileges will also be extended.

 If you are a benefits-eligible staff member, your partner (registered on or before December 31, 2016) and the child(ren) of your partner may be added to your medical, dental and vision insurance.
 If you are eligible for Laboratory School or Staff Children at the College Tuition Programs, eligibility will extend to the child(ren) of your Domestic Partner.
 Domestic Partners and their child(ren) will also be entitled to housing, gymnasium, and library privileges.